 If you’ve ever worked with a third-party financial data provider, you’ve probably run into inconsistent representations across endpoints.
 One endpoint might return a percentage as “28.42%”, another as “0.2842”.
 This kind of inconsistency not only creates a poor developer experience—it can break consuming applications.

 To prevent this, reusable components and parameters are centrally defined in a shared YAML spec.
-For instance, instead of duplicating domain models like Money and Currency, they are shared in a single spec for consistency across endpoints:
+For instance, instead of duplicating types like Money and Currency, they are shared in a single spec for consistency across endpoints:

 components: